josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - unexpected failure;
 - time pressure.

-Subordinates also need practice interpreting and executing those decisions.
+Subordinates need practice interpreting and executing those decisions.

 That creates shared expectations around:

-> how this organisation behaves when the plan stops behaving.
+> **how this organisation behaves when the plan stops behaving.**

 ---

-## 🧪 13.
-Training is partly an experiment
+## 15. 🧪 Training Is Partly An Experiment

-Training is often described as preparation.
+Training is usually described as preparation.

 It is also: